Our Vision and Values

 – meaning –

-At Dunnottar School, we endeavour to be a Centre of Excellence, where children can achieve their full potential in their academic, creative, personal, physical, moral and spiritual development.
+At Dunnottar School, children can achieve their full potential in their academic, creative, personal, physical, moral and spiritual development.
 We recognise the benefits to the pupils, of parents and staff working together for the all-round development of each child.

-The Curriculum for Excellence core values encompass the development of four key attributes;
+The Curriculum for Excellence core values encompass the development of four key attributes, which are our aims;

 - Successful Learners